Dear SaaStr: Once Your Equity Vests In a Startup … Why Stick Around?

-For founders, there are three incentives to stay:
+For founders, there are at least four incentives to stay:

 - If you own say 10% of a company, it really doesn’t matter if you own 11% or 12% or 9%.
 You are strongly incented to make that equity worth something.
 If you can add material value to the company, you should stay.